Casimiro Ynares III: Mayor of Antipolo (2013–2019; 2022–present)

 Ynares won as mayor of Antipolo, Rizal in 2013, defeating incumbent mayor Nilo Leyble.
 He later won reelection in 2016, defeating vice mayor Ronaldo Leyva.

 On January 30, 2024, he signed a memorandum of usufruct agreement to allow the construction of a DSWD Satellite Office for Calabarzon in the city.
 He said that the office would make the programs and services of the DSWD more accessible not just to Antipolo residents, but also to the people of Rizal and nearby towns of Laguna.
 He added that the office would also have a warehouse that would store readily available food and non-food packs that could be deployed during calamities and crises.
 The said office will serve as an extension arm of the DSWD Region IV-A.

 Personal life

 Ynares met Andrea Bautista while he was attending medical school at the De La Salle University – Dasmariñas; they married on November 19, 2005.
-Bautista is the daughter of former senator Ramon Revilla Sr., and sister of actor and incumbent senator Bong Revilla, and had also become mayor of Antipolo for one term.
+Bautista is the daughter of former senator Ramon Revilla Sr., and sister of actor and former senator Bong Revilla, and had also become mayor of Antipolo for one term from 2019 to 2022.
 They have three children: Audrey Ann (deceased), Cassandra Danielle, and Rebecca Victoria.